Washington state’s COVID vaccine leader weighs in on struggles and successes

 “My goal was transparency and communication,” she said, “and we didn’t get information out as quickly as we’d like to.”

-There were senior citizens who couldn’t get access to the online appointment system.
-Allen and her team increased the number of phone lines available and set aside 10 percent of available doses to those people.
+There were older adults who couldn’t get access to the online appointment system.
+Allen and her team increased the number of phone lines available and set aside 10% of available doses for those people.

 “We put more tools in place to reduce that frustration,” she said.